Created with Weil Gotshal & Manges

 Private equity explained: it’s more than just one thing!

-Ellie Fialho, counsel in Weil’s London office, kicked off the discussion with a simple definition of private equity, getting our virtual audience of over 700 aspiring solicitors up to speed.
-“Private equity is the business of buying or investing in a privately held company,” she explained, adding “that means a company that is not publicly traded.”
-Publicly traded companies are listed on the stock market where they sell their shares.
+Ellie Fialho kicked off the discussion with an overview of private equity, getting our virtual audience of over 700 aspiring solicitors up to speed.
+“Private equity is the business of buying or investing in a privately held company,” she explained, adding “that means a company whose shares are not publicly traded on the stock market.”
 Having invested, private equity firms “seek to build the business,” Fialho told the audience.
-“This may involve adding new parts to the business; it may involve removing parts that are not performing well; it may involve investing in tech or streamlining of operations.”
-And all this is done “ultimately with a view to selling the business to make returns for the private equity fund and its investors.”
+“This may involve adding new parts to the business, removing parts that are not performing well, investing in tech, or streamlining operations.
+It will also typically involve aligning the incentivisation of key employees with that of the private equity fund.”
+And all this is done “ultimately with a view to selling or floating the business to make returns for the private equity fund and its investors and the key employees of the business.”

 But where does the money for these acquisitions come from?
-“A private equity firm manages funds which come from a number of long-term and more passive investors like pension funds and asset managers”, Fialho continued.
-“Weil’s funds team and funds regulation team deal with the work of pulling together and managing this fund day to day,” said Fialho.
+“A private equity firm manages funds which are invested by various long-term and more passive investors like pension funds, asset management funds and sovereign wealth funds”, Fialho continued.
+“Weil’s funds team deal with the work of raising the fund and managing arrangements with investors through the lifetime of the fund,” said Fialho.
 Corporate lawyers typically become involved when it’s time to start thinking about buying or selling a company.

 Applications for Weil’s 2025 spring and summer vacation schemes are now open and close on 15 December 2024

 These are the basics, but Fialho explained that the situation is more complex: “What we mean by private equity has broadened as the market has developed.”
-Private equity now includes various types of investments in different kinds of businesses.
+As well as ‘traditional’ private equity, the umbrella term now includes various types of investments in different kinds of businesses.
 One such type is growth equity, which Fialho described as “the earliest stage of investment under the private equity umbrella”.
-This type deals with relatively new businesses that have already gone through several rounds of investment from angel investors or venture capital.
+This type involves relatively early stage businesses, that have already gone through rounds of investment from angel investors or venture capital.

 Another type is infrastructure private equity, which involves investing in assets in sectors like utilities, transport, and energy.
 These investments “tend to be on a longer-term basis”, Fialho noted, due to the stability of businesses in these sectors.

-Fialho also mentioned distressed and turnaround private equity, which “links more with our restructuring practice but involves us as corporate lawyers as well”.
-This type of private equity focuses on investing in “businesses that are in trouble” with the goal of turning their prospects around.
+Fialho also mentioned distressed and turnaround private equity, which “at Weil, involves collaboration with our restructuring practice but involves us as corporate lawyers as well”.
+This type of private equity focuses on investing in “businesses that maybe are overleveraged or in trouble” with the goal of turning their prospects around.

 Private equity lawyers navigate diverse sectors across industries

 With the audience now having a solid understanding of private equity, our panel discussed the types of deals they’ve worked on throughout their careers.
-“The great thing about this job is that you get to work across a wide range of sectors,” said Jack Gray, corporate counsel at Weil.
-“In my career, I’ve merged two of the biggest space companies, assisted with the acquisition of Net-A-Porter, the online fashion retailer, and explored Premier League football clubs for various clients.
+“The great thing about this job is that you get to work across a wide range of sectors,” said Jack Gray.
+“In my career, I’ve worked for clients on merging two of the biggest space companies, assisted with the acquisition of Net-A-Porter, the online fashion retailer, and exploring Premier League football clubs.
 I’ve done insurance deals, banking deals, and even helped a client buy a bank in Africa,” he recalled.
-This exposure to different industries has even inspired a new hobby for Gray: “I’ve started getting into watches, which was sparked by a deal where I assisted with the acquisition of Watchfinder.co.uk for corporate client Richemont,” he said.
+This exposure to different industries has even inspired a new hobby for Gray: “I’ve started getting into watches, which was sparked by a deal where I assisted with the acquisition of watchfinder.co.uk for a corporate client” he said.

 Personal interests and private equity transactions have also aligned for Isobel Rudd, a corporate associate at Weil.
-“One of our clients acquired a company called Audiotonix, which makes sound systems,” she shared.
-“Coldplay and U2 have used their equipment, and their technology was even used in the Super Bowl!”
-While this might seem glamorous to anyone, it held particular significance for Rudd: “I got into amateur sound recording when I was at university,” she explained, “so I was especially interested in working with a business that makes the kind of products I use.”
-The exposure to a wide range of industries in private equity work often aligns with personal hobbies — or even sparks new ones!
+“Earlier this year, one of our clients acquired a business called Audiotonix, which makes sound systems,” she shared.
+“Coldplay and U2 have used their equipment, and their products were even used at the Super Bowl!”
+While this might seem glamorous to anyone, it held particular significance for Rudd: “I got into amateur sound recording when I was at school,” she explained, “so I was especially interested in working with a business that makes the kind of products I use.”

 Applications for Weil’s 2025 spring and summer vacation schemes are now open and close on 15 December 2024